Classification of inductive limits of 1-dimensional NCCW complexes: The functor

 \subsection{Definition and properties of $\Cu^\sim$}

-Here we define the functor $\Cu^\sim$ and show that it is well behaved with respect to sequential inductive limits, stable isomorphism, and direct sums, as long as the C$^*$-algebras are assumed to be of stable rank 1.
+Here we define the functor $\Cu^\sim$ and show that it is well behaved with respect to sequential inductive limits, stable isomorphism, and direct sums, as long as the C$^*$-algebras are assumed to be of stable rank one.
 This is sufficient generality for the applications to classification that we will consider later on, but it raises the question of whether the same properties of $\Cu^\sim$ hold for a larger class of C$^*$-algebras.

 Let $A$ be a C$^*$-algebra and let $A^\sim$ denote its unitization.
-The definition of the ordered semigroup $\Cu^\sim(A)$ is analogous to the definition of $\mathrm K_0(A)$ in terms of the monoid of Murray-von Neumann classes of projections of $A^\sim$ (N.B.: $\Cu^\sim(A)$ is not the enveloping group of the Cuntz semigroup of $A^\sim$.)
-Just as it is sometimes done when defining $\mathrm K_0(A)$, we first define $\Cu^\sim(A)$ for $A$ unital and then extend its definition to an arbitrary $A$ by requiring that the sequence
+The definition of the ordered semigroup $\Cu^\sim(A)$ is analogous to the definition of $\mathrm K_0(A)$ in terms of the Murray-von Neumann semigroup of $A^\sim$ (N.B.: $\Cu^\sim(A)$ is not the enveloping group of the Cuntz semigroup of $A^\sim$.)
+Just as is sometimes done when defining $\mathrm K_0(A)$, we first define $\Cu^\sim(A)$ for $A$ unital and then extend the definition to an arbitrary $A$ by requiring that the sequence